Family Law Appeals in St. Petersburg and the Tampa Bay Area

 If you feel the outcome of your case was unjust, we are happy to speak with you about your options for an appeal.
 Please call our office at (727) 821-8000 or use the form on our website to contact us here.

 Can I Appeal Child Custody, Child Support or Property?

 The short answer is yes.
 Any part or all of a divorce ruling can be appealed.

 The purpose of a family law appeal is to correct an error made by the judge in a final divorce ruling.
 However, your notice to file for an appeal must be submitted within 30 days of the judge’s order or your request will be denied.

 Put Over 25 Years of Family Law Experience To Work For You

 William B. Bennett, P.A. has over 25 years of handling complex family law and divorce cases.
-He will work hard to represent your case fairly and provide you with the knowledge to make the best decisions for you and your family.
+We work hard to represent your case fairly.
+Furthermore, we provide you with the knowledge to make the best decisions for you and your family.